cmkobel/CompareM2/README.md

 which apptainer && apptainer --version
 ```

-#### 1) Download binary and install launcher environment
+#### 1) Download pipeline and set up the launcher environment

-Then download the assemblycomparator2 pipeline binary and set up an alias in your profile (.bashrc on most linux distributions).
+Then download the assemblycomparator2 pipeline and set up an alias in your profile (.bashrc on most linux distributions).
 Proposed installation directory is in your home directory (\~).

 ```bash
 cd ~